MyGet/PackageSourceDiscovery/README.md

 # NuGet Package Source Discovery 1.0.0

-NuGet Package Source Discovery (PSD) allows for NuGet-based clients tools to discover the feeds that are hosted by a user or organization.
+NuGet Package Source Discovery (PSD) allows for NuGet-based clients tools to discover the feeds that are hosted by a user or organization by using the blog or website URL.

 NuGet Package Source Discovery is an attempt to remove friction from the following scenarios: